nitrek/campus-interview/gemni-dbms.md

 Using IN clause: Fetch all the posts first.
 Then, collect all the author_ids from the posts and fetch all the corresponding authors in a single second query using an IN clause (e.g., SELECT * FROM authors WHERE id IN (1, 2, 5, ...)).
 Hint: It's a common performance bottleneck in applications that use ORMs (Object-Relational Mapping).
 Follow-up: "When might using a JOIN be less performant than using an IN clause?"

+only reformat this as markdown , also add table of content